skupperproject/refdog/terminology.md

 transport for your network.
 Service connections are carried on top of this transport.

-Service connections can be established in any direction, regardless of how the supporting links are established.
 In this example, sites "west" and "east" have links to site "central".
 Workload "frontend" is running on "west", and workload "backend" on "east".
 When "frontend" connects to "backend", it can ignore the underlying link topology.
 Skupper ensures that "frontend" can connect directly to "backend".

 ~~~
 Service connection    +---------------------+                       +--------------------+